 When a child presents as being "victimized" by a parent and is refusing to see that parent, this raises prominent concerns for potential child abuse parenting by the targeted-rejected parent.
 Children do not reject parents (the attachment bond) unless subjected to significant maltreatment by the parent.
-The presenting problem of the child, i.e., complaints of being "victimized" by the targeted parent, warrant assessment for potential
+The presenting problem of child, complaints of